The Twitch Graveyard

 • ☠️ Twitchverse: January 2020 - June 2022*

-Twitchverse was a digital fish tank filled with Partner fishes.
+Twitchverse was a digital fish tank filled with Partner fish.
 Partners could add and keep their fish in the tank by feeding it emotes.
 Simultaneously, a live display of Twitchverse was being broadcast at Twitch HQ.
 The live feed went offline in mid-June 2022; *however, Twitch HQ's tank is still live.

 • ☠️ Friends: May 2016 - May 2022

-The Friends feature was first launched in 2016 to add additional social features to the platform.
+The Friends feature was launched in 2016 to add social features to the platform.
 Once you had a Friend, you could see their online status on the platform - Online, Idle or Offline.
 As there was no intrinsic reason to be friends with people, having killed off nearly all social features - everyone lost their Friends in May 2022.

 • ☠️ Activity Sharing: October 2016 - May 2022